8 Best Weighted Vests of 2026

 How to Choose the Right Weighted Vest

-Choosing the right weighted vest depends heavily on your fitness goals, current fitness level, and intended use.
+Choosing the right weighted vest depends heavily on your fitness goals, current activity level, and desired comfort.
 Here’s a breakdown of key features to consider:

 Weight Capacity & Adjustability